sustrik/250bpm/blog:163/blog.md

 In any case, CVP contacted SP and asked them to support their candidate the next time one of the FDP councilors resigns.
 In return, they've promised that the new councilor would resign once another FDP councilor resigned.
 That would open space for two SP councilors.
 CVP itself would, in the long term, gain no additional seats but, as already explained, they would become the decisive factor between the political left and the political right.
 Social Democrats accepted the deal.

-The first step of the plan was executed in 1954, when one of the FDP concilors resigned.
+The first step of the plan was executed in 1954, when one of the FDP councilors resigned.
 With the support of SP the third CVP councilor was elected in his place.

 CVP councilor Philipp Etter was now ready to resign at opportune moment.
 He even rejected vicepresidency in 1956 to keep all the options open.